nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-data-privacy.md

 - Nuxeo data model: in particular, [document types]({{page version='' space='studio' page='documents'}}) and [schemas]({{page version='' space='studio' page='schemas'}}) concepts.
 - How the [Nuxeo repository security]({{page version='' space='nxdoc' page='nuxeo-security-system'}}) is built

-## Default storage entities for personal information in Nuxeo Platform
+## Default Storage Entities for Personal Information in Nuxeo Platform

-Nuxeo Platform is willing to contain personnal information.
+Nuxeo Platform is willing to contain personal information.
 This section details the possible **default** locations where personal information may be found.

 Depending on your implementation, this list has to be reviewed and completed (if you add personal information to your document types inside custom properties, add new audit entries, store files containing personal information etc.)

-These personal information are necessary to ensure the effective functioning of Nuxeo Platform.
+This personal information is necessary to ensure the effective functioning of Nuxeo Platform.

-### Nuxeo entities
+### Nuxeo Entities

 Personal information are firstly stored in the user profile: